NSO-developer/nso-examples/service-management/README.md

 ### upgrade-service
 Based on the `rfs-service` example's `vlan` service package.
-Performs a package upgrade where instance data in the NSO CDB is changed and migrated with the help of Java code that connects to NSO, reads old config data using the CDB API, and writes the adapted config data using MAAPI while adjusting service meta-data.
+Performs a package upgrade where instance data in the NSO CDB is changed and migrated with the help of Java or Python code that connects to NSO, reads old config data using the CDB API, and writes the adapted config data using MAAPI while adjusting service meta-data.
 Used by the NSO Development Guide under Writing an Upgrade Package Component.

 ### access-lists
 Illustrates how to create a simple service with NSO.
 Implements a basic